+There is a second aspect to the Digital Divide; the gap between available technology and the use of these resources by nonprofit organizations.
 While corporate America is developing and using new technology at a dizzying pace, some estimate that nonprofit organizations are five years or more behind in being able to make effective use of what is currently available.
-Even when the cost of broadband Internet access and PC equipment is falling, there is still a great need for training for end users at nonprofit organizations.
+Learn more about how Connecting for Good is helping nonprofits, schools and churches.

-1 Techology on MSNBC.com
+1 Technology on MSNBC.com

 2 Who’s Online: Internet User Demographics, Pew Research Center’s Internet & American Life Project